 Black Hawk Ridge

 The Black Hawk Ridge trails are located on State Highway 78 approximately 2.5 miles south of U.S. Highway 12.
 They are just 3 miles southeast of the village of Sauk City, and about 15 miles northwest of the Madison area.
 The trails at Black Hawk Ridge are open for hiking and horseback riding.
 In the winter, they are also open to cross-country skiing, snowshoeing and fat tire biking, but are not groomed for any of those activities.
-Equestrian trails are open seasonally for horseback riding and fat tire biking; please see table for details.
+Equestrian trails are open seasonally for horseback riding and fat tire biking; please see the table for details.

-Blue River Bridal Trail
+Blue River Bridle Trail

-The Blue River Bridal Trail runs west from State Highway 80 along the High Bank Road (River Road) from the village of Muscoda in Grant County to Lake Road about 1 mile east of the village of Blue River.
+The Blue River Bridle Trail runs west from State Highway 80 along the High Bank Road (River Road) from the village of Muscoda in Grant County to Lake Road about 1 mile east of the village of Blue River.
 The trail is just a short distance north of State Highway 133 and may be accessed at several points along its length.
 This trail in the Blue River Unit of the Lower Wisconsin State Riverway is open for horseback riding and hiking.
 It is also open to vehicle traffic along much of its length.
 Portions of the trail are used for snowmobiles in the winter.

 Millville Equestrian Area

 The Millville Equestrian Area is located just 4 miles east of U.S. Highway 18/State Highway 35 on County Road C. The city of Prairie du Chien is about 15 miles to the northwest.
 The Millville Equestrian Area is open to horseback riding and hiking.
 In the winter, the trails are also open to cross-country skiing, snowshoeing and fat tire biking, but are not groomed for any of those activities.
-Equestrian trails are open seasonally for horseback riding and fat tire biking; please see table for details.
+Equestrian trails are open seasonally for horseback riding and fat tire biking; please see the table for details.

 Winter Trail Use